JChristensen/DS3232RTC/alarm-primer.md

 ### alarm_ex7
 Sets Alarm 2 for a specific time of day, hh:mm.
 Configures the RTC INT/SQW pin to be asserted when alarm match occurs.
 Detects the alarm by polling the INT/SQW pin.

+### alarm_ex8
+Set both alarms to occur once per day at different times.
+Configure the RTC INT/SQW pin to be asserted when alarm match occurs.
+Detect the alarms by polling the INT/SQW pin.
+Assumes the RTC time is already set.